 Microwave Cozies – A Mini Tutorial

 We made microwave cozies for the baby shower that we recently hosted.
 We found a bunch of cute fat quarters, Pellon Wrap ‘n Zap batting (microwave safe) and cotton thread.
 I took a look at Pinterest and hours later remembered what I was actually looking for.
 Seriously!
-I can get lost on there.
+I can get lost on that website.
 I printed out a couple of ideas but in the end, did my own thing.

 Attempt number two was successful and was what we used.
 Same 10″ square of each fabric – two different ones to make it reversible.
 Batting cut to 9″ squares – draw the “X” from corner to corner and “+” in the center both ways.
-Sew those lines in COTTON thread – I used a fairly large stitch since this was the quilting.
+Sew those lines using COTTON thread – I used a fairly large stitch since this was the quilting.
 So here we go, step by step!
 Almost – I didn’t show cutting the fabric or batting.

 - Use your ruler and mark line from corner to corner diagonally, and then a line down the middle in both directions.
 You’ll see an “X” and a “+” symbol when complete.

 - Center your batting on the wrong side of each piece of fabric, marked side up.
 Pin if you’d like.
+(I now skip the pins – see photo above)

 - Sew on each line WITH COTTON THREAD on both pieces – I set my stitch length to 3 as I wanted it to look like quilting